-Direct clients of GW&K (i.e., those who are not part of a sponsored wrap program or similar program) also typically receive quarterly appraisals from GW&K. These reports normally include portfolio holdings, applicable fees, performance data, transaction history, interest and dividend income earned, realized gain/loss information, and portfolio composition statistics.
+Direct clients of GW&K (i.e., those who are not part of a sponsored wrap program or similar program) also typically receive quarterly appraisals from GW&K. These reports normally include portfolio holdings, performance data, transaction history, interest and dividend income earned, realized gain/loss information, and portfolio composition statistics.
 GW&K appraisals are supplemental to statements and confirmations received by clients from their qualified custodians.
 Reports provided by GW&K may vary from statements provided by a client's custodian or broker/dealer due to differing accounting procedures, pricing sources, reporting dates, or valuation methodologies of certain securities.
-Custodian statements are the official books and records for the accounts managed by GW&K.
+Custodian statements are the official books and records for the accounts managed by GW&K. As described previously, fees payable by clients to GW&K are generally set forth in the client's contract (or a fund's offering memorandum), and also may be reflected in the custodian statements and in other materials provided to the client from time to time.
+Upon request by a client, GW&K will provide a summary or statement of information related to the account, including holdings, fees, performance, transactions and other information reasonably available to GW&K.